500px/px-service-client/README.md

 ```
 `multi.context` encapsulates the block into a [`Fiber`](http://ruby-doc.org/core-2.2.0/Fiber.html) object and immediately runs (or `resume`, in Fiber's term) that fiber until the block explicitly gives up control.
 The method returns `multi` itself.

 `multi.do(request_or_future,retries)` queues the request into `hydra`.
-It always returns a `RetriableResponseFuture`.
-A  [`Typhoeus::Request`](https://github.com/typhoeus/typhoeus) will be converted into a `RetriableResponseFuture ` in this call.
+It always returns a `Future`.
+A  [`Typhoeus::Request`](https://github.com/typhoeus/typhoeus) will be converted into a `Future ` in this call.

 Finally, `multi.run` starts `hydra` to execute the requests in parallel.
 The request is made as soon as the multiplexer is started.
-You get the results of the request by evaluating the value of the `RetriableResponseFuture`.
+You get the results of the request by evaluating the value of the `Future`.

 #### Px::Service::Client::Caching